 DISCLAIMER: As with all legal issues, do not rely on the decisions set forth below without conducting your own research.
-Decisions depend on the particular of facts involved, and decisions may be distinguish, modified or even rejected by later decisions.
+Decisions depend on the particulars of facts involved, and decisions may be distinguished, modified or even rejected by later decisions.
 If you have a question about the law in this area you should consult with an experienced lawyer.

 Expunction – Ex Parte Helm, No. 11-12-0077-CV (Tex.
-App. - Eastland, 9/5/13) D was arrested for possession of a controlled substance, and misdemeanor possession of marijuana.
-He plead guilty to possession of controlled substance, and pursuant to Section 12.45 admitted guilt to the marijuana charge.
-After completing supervision on the controlled substance case he moved to expunge the marijuana arrest.
-Court holds expunction was not available because D was placed on supervision for the controlled substance offense.
+App. - Eastland, 9/5/13) Defendant was arrested for possession of a controlled substance, and misdemeanor possession of marijuana.
+He pled guilty to possession of a controlled substance and pursuant to Section 12.45, admitted guilt to the marijuana charge.
+After completing supervision on the controlled substance case, he moved to expunge the marijuana arrest.
+Court holds expunction was not available because the defendant was placed on supervision for the controlled substance offense.

 Note: The petition was filed prior to the 2011 amendments that made it clear that expunction is not available if the individual is placed on supervision for any offense that stemmed from the same arrest.

 Expunction – In the Matter of AG, No. 08-12-0174-CV (Tex.
-App. - El Paso, 10/16/13) D was arrested for DWI, and an information was filed charging that offense.
+App. - El Paso, 10/16/13) Defendant was arrested for DWI, and an information was filed charging that offense.
 The information was subsequently amended to add a second count of reckless conduct.
 He entered a plea to reckless conduct, and admitted guilt on the DWI charge.
-Count I was subsequently dismissed, and D filed a petition for expunction, which the trial court granted.
-COA holds D was not entitled to expunction because the evidence established D had been convicted of a lesser charge.
+Count was subsequently dismissed, and the defendant filed a petition for expunction, which the trial court granted.
+COA holds the defendant was not entitled to expunction because the evidence established defendant had been convicted of a lesser charge.